julz/freeze-proxy/README.md

  - Todo: support user-chosen userContainer ports, names
  - It would be nice to merge the freeze proxy in to the queue proxy to avoid the extra hop and the mutating admission controller stuff.
+ - Rather than using freeze/resume, might be nicer to just dramatically lower cpu quota.
+This may play nicer with language runtimes etc that don't expect time to come to a complete stop.